 Thomas R. Bauman Scholarship: Established in memory of Thomas R. Bauman, Class of 1985, by his family and friends, the income of this fund is used for a scholarship for an incoming freshman with preference first to a graduate of Zionsville Community High School, then any Boone County high school, then any student from Central Indiana, who best exemplifies Thomas R. Bauman’s extra-curricular high school activities and rank.

-J. Robert and Joanne N. Baur Family Scholarship: Awarded to a student with financial need who maintains academic performance as stated in the Academic Bulletin, with first preference to residents of Delaware County, IN, then adjacent counties, then Indiana.
+J. Robert and Joanne N. Baur Family Scholarship: Awarded to a student with financial need who maintains academic performance as stated in the Academic Bulletin, with first preference to residents of Delaware County, IN, then adjacent counties, then residents of Indiana.
 Mr. Baur is Class of 1949.

 Theodore Bedrick Scholarship: This scholarship was established in memory of Dr. Bedrick H’52 by his family, friends, students, and colleagues as a fitting memorial to a devoted teacher and colleague.
 The scholarship is awarded to juniors majoring in a field in the humanities who expect to enter teaching at the secondary or college level.